-For reports about student behaviour, the BERT will be comprised of the DEIJA Coordinator, Dean of Students, and School Social Worker.
+For reports about student behaviour, the BERT will be comprised of the DEIJA Coordinator, Group Dean and School Social Worker.
 If a member of the committee is the reporter or recipient of a bias allegation, they will recuse themself from the committee for the duration of the process.
-The Head of School is to replace the DEIJA Coordinator, Social Worker, or Dean of Students if they are involved.
+The Head of School is to replace the DEIJA Coordinator, Social Worker, or Group Dean if they are involved.

-For student reports about staff behaviour, the BERT will be comprised of the DEIJA Coordinator, the Dean of Students, and the Dean of Faculty/Associate Head of School/Head of School (whoever is the staff member's supervisor).
+For student reports about staff behaviour, the BERT will be comprised of the DEIJA Coordinator, the Group Dean, and the Dean of Faculty/Academic Dean/Head of School (whoever is the staff member's supervisor).
 If a member of the committee is the reporter or recipient of a bias allegation, they will recuse themself from the committee for the duration of the process.

 Guided by principles outlined by Learning for Justice, BERT focuses on "addressing the impact of the incident, not its motivation."
 BERT's "primary aim is restoring relationships and/or the school to health, not to punish perpetrators."
 BERT "focus[es] on the positive steps the school community will take to restore order and renew its commitment to provide a safe and welcoming environment where all students can learn."
 BERT will also offer "support for any individuals or identity groups specifically targeted by the incident."
 BERT cannot initiate disciplinary action.
-Disciplinary action is under the purview of the Dean of Students, the Discipline Committee, the Associate Head of School, and the Head of School.
+Disciplinary action is under the purview of the Discipline Committee and the Head of School.